arman-ali-dev/learnJava/Interview Question-And-Answers/question-and-answer.md

 ## What is the difference between "super" and "this" in Core Java?
-In Core Java, super and this are used for different purposes in inheritance and object reference:

 ### this:
 this refers to the current instance of the class.
 It is used to access instance variables, methods, or constructors of the same class.